ZircXes/uncmac854course/README.md

 # UNC Kenan-Flagler MAC 854
 UNC MAC 854: Data Analytics for Accountants

-### The repository is organized by folders as follows:
+#### The repository is organized by folders as follows:
-1. overview: Course Overview and Instructor Bio
+1. Course Overview: Course Overview, Toolbox, and Instructor Bio
-2. toolbox: Course tools and getting started
-3. Weeks 01 - 05: course python supplemental material
+2. Weeks 01 - 05: course python supplemental material
-4. assignments: Optional python assignments
+3. Assignments: Optional python assignments

-### This repository includes basic python code which provides an introduction to the following packages and concepts:
+#### This repository includes basic python code which provides an introduction to the following packages and concepts:
 1. Manipulating data with Pandas and Numpy
 2. Statistics with scipy.stats
 3. Linear and Logistic regression with SKLearn